 HUNDREDS of people enjoyed a free event to thank the community for all their help following an arson attack at a Newport canal centre.

-The heritage weekend at Fourteen Locks Canal Centre was opened by Newport mayor John Guy, and featured free heritage walks, boat and steam train rides, face-painting and other activities for all the family.
+The heritage weekend at Fourteen Locks Canal Centre was opened by Newport mayor John Guy, and featured free heritage walks, boat and steam train rides, face-painting and other activities for all

 The centre ran the free event to say thanks to all the groups which helped the centre to get back on its feet following a fire at the end of last year, which caused £66,000 worth of damage.